sovaai/chatKit-lib/docs/ckStore/settings.md

-settings - key for storage dialog settings and its states.
+**settings** - key for storage dialog settings and its states.
 It includes:

-media:
-avatar - path to picture;
+* avatar - path to picture;
-icons - icons settings.
+* icons - icons settings.